-NI 3.2.5 Replacement breeding stock

-- 1. To renew a herd or flock you may bring in non-organic male and female breeding stock only if organic is not available in sufficient numbers. - 2.
-The number of non-organic female breeding stock you bring on must comply with the following conditions: - a) only up to 10% of your existing number of adults in your herd, per year for equine or cows, including buffalo and bison species - b) only up to 20% of your existing number of adults in your herd or flock, per year for pigs, sheep, goats, deer or rabbits - c) only one animal if you have less than five sheep, pigs or goats or less than ten cattle, equine animals, deer or rabbits - d) females must not have previously given birth, in other words, they are before their first calving, lambing or farrowing. - 3.
+NI 3.2.5 Replacement breeding stock 1.
+To renew a herd or flock you may bring in non-organic male and female breeding stock only if organic is not available in sufficient numbers.
+2. The number of non-organic female breeding stock you bring on must comply with the following conditions: a) only up to 10% of your existing number of adults in your herd, per year for equine or cows, including buffalo and bison species b) only up to 20% of your existing number of adults in your herd or flock, per year for pigs, sheep, goats, deer or rabbits c) only one animal if you have less than five sheep, pigs or goats or less than ten cattle, equine animals, deer or rabbits d) females must not have previously given birth, in other words, they are before their first calving, lambing or farrowing.
+The percentage must be calculated from the number of adult animals present on the holding prior to bringing in your replacements.
+The allowance is calculated as the number of replacements brought in within a 12 month period.
 Breeding stock brought onto your holding must be kept according to these organic standards.
 (EC) 2018/848 Annex II Part II (1.3.4.4.2)